sagemath/sagewiki_to_gh-2022-10-10/NicolasBorie.md

 #format wiki
 == NicolasBorie ==

-Email: <<MailTo(nicolas.borie42 AT SPAMFREE laposte DOT net)>>
+Email: <<MailTo(nicolas.borie AT SPAMFREE math DOT u-psud DOT fr)>>

-I am a French student.
-I a new developer of SAGE-combinat.
+I am a French PhD student under the direction of Nicolas M. Thiéry.
+I am developer of SAGE-combinat.
+My thesis is about the invariant ring of a permutation group.

 ----
 CategoryHomepage